Can You Get Car Insurance Without an MOT?

 Claims and Legal Risks

 If you get in an accident without a valid MOT, your cover may be refused or reduced.
-Driving to a pre-booked test is allowed, but doing an MOT without insurance is not.
-Driving without an MOT can mean fines or penalty points.
-If you're also uninsured, your vehicle can be seized.
+You are allowed to drive to a pre-booked MOT test, but you must still have valid insurance for that journey.

 Practical Steps